How to Access Property Records in Utah

 The following factors may explain higher property values in some areas of Utah:

-- Proximity to Salt Lake City - The state's capital, Salt Lake City, functions as a center for commerce, culture, and transportation.
-Due to easy access to job centers, facilities, and services, properties near or in Salt Lake City may have greater value.
+Proximity to Salt Lake City - The state capital, Salt Lake City, is a center for commerce, culture, and transportation.
+Because job centers, facilities, and services are easily accessible, properties near or in Salt Lake City may be more valuable.

-- Proximity to Ski Resorts - Utah has some of the best ski resorts, like Park City Mountain Resort and Deer Valley Resort.
-Due to the area's popularity among buyers of holiday homes and winter sports lovers, properties close to major ski resorts sometimes have greater value.
+Proximity to Ski Resorts - Utah has some of the best ski resorts, like Park City Mountain Resort and Deer Valley Resort.
+Due to the area's popularity among holiday home buyers and winter sports lovers, properties close to major ski resorts sometimes have greater value.

 Property records are public and, therefore, accessible by anyone at any time for any reason.
 The internet makes it very easy for anyone to find and access public property records.
 Remember that your name and address may also appear in public property records.